Msaghu/aws-bootcamp-cruddur-2023/journal/week6.md

 ## Additional homework challenges
 1. Create a hosted zone with the AWS CLI
-2. Make a b ash script that automatically gives the VPC ID and SuBNET IDS.
+2. Make a bash script that automatically gives the VPC ID and SuBNET IDS.
-3. vfggjhn
+3. Create a Load Balancer using the CLI

 ## Aditional links